LenderPanel.com

 Landmark Mortgages

-• Last year purchased a apartment without my fiance’s name on the deeds.
-My conveyancing solicitor said it is due to the fact that she is not in the loan offer with Landmark.
-I'm wondering is there any way that I can put her name on the documents at HM Land Registry?
+• In 2012 I bought a apartment without my partner's name on the ownership paperwork.
+My conveyancer advised it is because she was not in the loan offer with Landmark.
+I'm wondering is there any way that I can put her name on the title?

-Examples of questions in a conveyancing solicitor form relating to Landmark Transfer of Equity
+Examples of questions in a lawyer form relating to Landmark Transfer of Equity

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-General Advice to read in supporting the above Landmark transfer of equity information :
+Caveats to be read in supplemental the above Landmark transfer of equity Questions and Answers :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
 If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Landmark This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancing solicitor will check with Landmark This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Landmark or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the conclusion of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with Landmark your property may be repossessed.